johnkustin/bandgapReferenceCircuit/README.md

 ![psrr](slides/bgrslides.010.jpeg)
 Power supply rejection ratio of output reference voltage at one frequency

+*Important disclaimer:* As you can see, there is a large discrepancy between the measured temperature coefficient and the one obtained from simulation.
+My guess as to why they are different is a difference between the BJT models and what was fabricated.
+This is only a guess now because I haven't done any investigation and I could only measure one sample.
+Either I or someone else needs to tweak the BJT size parameters in the schematic and investigate in simulation if the change of BJT parameters can induce a temperature coefficient that is on the same order as what was measured.
+In other words, there is more work to be done for this project and repository :), but read on with this disclaimer in mind.

 ### summary of design metrics
 #### VDD = 1.8 V, TT corner, no mismatch
 ![results](plots/readme/ee272b-end-quarter-presentation-5.png)